Jamie McMurray: Final wins

 In October, McMurray held off Dale Earnhardt Jr. and Ricky Stenhouse Jr. to win at Talladega, snapping a 108-race winless streak.
 This was his seventh career victory and fourth on a restrictor plate track (with wins at Daytona in 2007 and 2010 and Talladega in November 2009).

-McMurray had a slow start to the 2014 season, finishing 14th at Daytona after a last lap crash, though he posted a Top 10 at Fontana.
+McMurray had a slow start to the 2014 season, finishing fourteenth at Daytona after a last-lap crash, though he posted a top-ten at Fontana.
 His performances improved at the All-Star Race.
-After starting in the Top 10, McMurray controlled 40% of the 90 lap race, passed leader Carl Edwards on the final restart, and held off Kevin Harvick for $1,370,400.
-He was very emotional about his win and gave credit of the win to his pit crew thanking his new crew chief Keith Rodden.
+After starting in the top ten, McMurray controlled 40% of the ninety-lap race, passed leader Carl Edwards on the final restart, and held off Kevin Harvick for $1,370,400.
+He was very emotional about his win and gave credit for the win to his pit crew, thanking his new crew chief Keith Rodden.

 On lap 165 of the FedEx 400, McMurray drove into a chunk of concrete, causing his car to turn sideways.
-The resulting pothole, which was 8 in.x 10 in., led to a red flag which lasted 22 minutes and 22 seconds.
+The resulting pothole, which was 8 in.x 10 in., led to a red flag that lasted 22 minutes and 22 seconds.

 On June 21, 2014, McMurray won the pole for the Toyota/Save Mart 350 for his first pole of the 2014 season and the tenth of his career.
 McMurray finished 16th at New Hampshire, after a solid 5th place start.
-At the Irwin Tools Night Race, McMurray had a car to beat, led the most laps (148), and had the lead with 67 laps to go, but faded towards the end of the race and finished 8th.
-McMurray had a good end to the season, grabbing a Top 10 at Homestead Miami.
-He finished in 18th in the overall standings, seventy-three points behind his teammate Kyle Larson.
+At the Irwin Tools Night Race, McMurray had a car to beat, led the most laps (148), and had the lead with 67 laps to go, but faded towards the end of the race and finished eighth.
+McMurray had a good end to the season, grabbing a top-ten at Homestead.
+He finished in eighteenth in the overall standings, seventy-three points behind his teammate Kyle Larson.